PagerTree/pt4-docusaurus/docs/integration-guides/outgoing-webhook.md

 Outgoing Webhooks are requests made by PagerTree to a user-defined URL, the payload provided represents an alert.
 Webhooks allow you to extend PagerTree by performing any logic you wish.

 :::info
 This documentation is meant for webhooks that are _outgoing_ from PagerTree.
-If you are looking for incoming webhooks, please refer to the [incoming webhook documentation](webhook.md).
+If you are looking for _incoming webhooks_, please refer to the [incoming webhook documentation](webhook.md).
+If you are looking for _incoming_ webhooks with a _custom format_, please see [custom webhooks](custom-webhook.md).
 :::

 ### Create An Outgoing Webhook